 Situated on the iconic Grey Street in the heart of Newcastle City Centre Leila Lily’s offers an extensive menu including small plates ideal for grazing, elegant main courses and delicately assembled desserts.

 Malhotra Leisure is recognised as a stand-out operator in this highly competitive sector.
 We have achieved this by creating unique venues and offering the highest standards of customer satisfaction in everything we do – from serving food to pouring drinks and accommodating guests in comfort and style.

-A much-loved landmark at the heart of Gosforth, the Three Mile is more than just a pub.
-It offers a comfortable stopping-off point for travellers along the Great North Road, a place where families can relax over a post school-run coffee, or where you can meet friends for a great night out, over dinner and drinks.
+A much-loved landmark at the heart of Gosforth, and winner of the North East Pub of the Year 2022.
+The Three Mile is a comfortable stopping-off point for travellers along the Great North Road, a place where families can relax over a post school-run coffee, or where you can meet friends for a great night out, over dinner and drinks.

 The Market Lane or “Monkey Bar” as it is affectionately known as by our local regulars, is ‘The Bar’ to get a quality pint and a delicious Instagram-worthy cocktail when you’re in The Toon.

 Osbornes Bar is the centre of Jesmond’s night life.
 Osbornes is simply the “in place” attracting both young and old, students and professionals.